 What are the symptoms of fibromyalgia?

-- Alternating diarrhea and constipation.
+- Digestive problems, including diarrhea or constipation.

-- Feelings of weakness.
+- Lack of sleep.